Forty-six percent of LGBTIQ people with a disability experienced discrimination, harassment or abuse in the past year.

-The report, published by La Trobe University and advocacy groups GALFA and GLHV, said research in the area was “fragmented and under-resourced” but identified higher rates of discrimination, reduced access to services, lack of sexual freedom and expression, and reduced support and social connection for LGBTIQ people with disability.
+The report described research in the area as ‘fragmented and under-resourced’.
+However, it identified higher rates of discrimination, reduced access to services, and a lack of sexual freedom and expression.

 “LGBTI people with disability may be at increased risk of family violence and violence from carers and support workers.

-“[The] discrimination from within both LGBTIQ and disability communities [compounds] their sense of social marginality and isolation, contributing to their increased risk of mental health problems.”
+“Discrimination from within both LGBTIQ and disability communities [compounds] their sense of social marginality and isolation, contributing to their increased risk of mental health problems.”

-The researchers found the risks of violence are higher for women with disabilities and for LGBTIQ people with intellectual disabilities and learning difficulties.
+The researchers found the risks of violence are higher for women with disabilities and for people with intellectual disabilities and learning difficulties.

 Lesbian and bisexual women with a disability also self-reported significantly higher rates of sexual assault.

 The researchers also found LGBTI people with disabilities have twice the rates of self-reported anxiety and psychological distress.